What does Sarrah mean?

 Sarrah has 47 more relations via Sarah: Sadee, Sadella, Sadelle, Sadellia, Sadie▲, Sadye▼, Saidee, Sal, Sallee, Salley, Salli, Sallie▼, Sally▼, Sarabeth, Sarahann, Sarahity, Sarahlee, Sarahlynn, Sarajane, Sarajean, Saralee, Saralyn, Saralynn, Saramae, Saran, Sareen, Sarely, Sarena, Sarette, Sarika, Sarina▼, Sarine, Sarissa, Sarita, Sarka, Sarolta, Sarotta, Sarotte, Sasa, Serach, Serita, Shara, Shari▼, Sorcha, Sydel, Sydelle and Zarita.Kreatif forms: Sarri, Surah. [more]

 Sarrah is an uncommon first name for females.
 Sarrah is an equally rare surname for both adults and children.
 (2000 U.S. Census)

 Presented below is the baby name popularity of Sarrah for girls.
-Sarrah reached its apex rank of #973 in the U.S. then, but is not found in the list currently.
+Sarrah reached its apex rank of #973 in the U.S. in the 1880s, but is not found in the list currently.
 (2014 Birth Statistics)

 Sarrah is alike in pronunciation to Ciarrah, Sahra, Sariah, Searra, Zahrah, Zariah▲ and Zorrah.
 Other recommended similar baby names are Darrah, Farrah▼, Karrah, Sabrah, Saharah, Sherah, Shirah and Tarrah.
 These names tend to be more commonly used than Sarrah.